Last Updated on

-So you’ve designed an effective landing page and you have a fantastic content ready to woo visitors.
+So you’ve designed an effective landing page and you have fantastic content ready to woo visitors.
 You also have a great SEO campaign directing thousands of leads every day.
 Despite everything, you’re still not getting the sales you aim for.
 The next culprit to look into is your site’s checkout mechanism.

-Thanks to analytic tools, you can now monitor dropped carts accurately.
+Thanks to analytics tools, you can now monitor dropped carts accurately.
 Dropped carts are all of the users’ shopping carts that are abandoned mid-checkout for whatever reason.
 Your job is determining that reason and finding a solution to the issues users may face during checkout.

 A checkout process needs to be as simple as it can be.
 A one-step checkout process is the best for conversion, but you can settle for a two-step design in most cases.
 Making sure the right payment and shipping methods are supported is also very important.